-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.

-Subdivision 6-Dangerous atmospheres
+Division 9-Dangerous atmospheres

-43 Ignition sources in hazardous areas
+42 Ignition sources in hazardous areas

 An occupier of premises where dangerous goods are stored and handled must ensure that, so far as is reasonably practicable, ignition sources are not present in any hazardous area within the premises.